D.C. Attorney General Probes America’s World Fair Push

 Fred Bush, who failed to clinch the ambassadorship to Luxembourg in 1990 because of allegations he engaged in influence peddling at the Department of Housing and Urban Development, was in charge of fundraising.
 He was also chairman of the pavilion board.
 Bush’s son is a Trump appointee at the State Department.

 Alan Dunn, the former assistant secretary of commerce and member of Donald Trump’s transition team, helped start and provide legal counsel for the team.
-At the same time, Dunn also worked as the chief legal officer of IP3—a firm currently investigated by a congressional committee for pushing the Trump administration to approve a deal to export nuclear technology to Saudi Arabia.
+Dunn previously worked as the chief legal officer of IP3—a firm currently investigated by a congressional committee for pushing the Trump administration to approve a deal to export nuclear technology to Saudi Arabia.

 After the dismantling of that group of contractors, a second team moved in but faced similar challenges raising money for the U.S. pavilion and contractors on the project later learned that they’d been pushed out, replaced by the Thinkwell’s team.

 The very first team tapped by Foggy Bottom was headed by Greg Houston, a State Department contractor who works in public diplomacy.
+Houston left the pavilion team after reporting the mismanagement and financial problems to the State Department.
 Mark Giuliani, an architect in Virginia, handled design management, with other architects and advisers based in Colorado.

 It’s unclear exactly what Racine is probing as it relates to the U.S. pavilion efforts in Dubai but an individual familiar with the matter said it seems as though the office is zeroing in on this first team’s efforts.